Division of Biology

 The Division of Biology offers a minor in Biology, a minor in Neuroscience, and a Certificate in Biological Research.
 In cooperation with the Division of Chemistry and Biochemistry, we offer a minor in General Science, a minor in Pre-Medicine, and a minor in Pre-PA (for majors other than Biology or Chemistry/Biochemistry).
 In collaboration with the Division of Visual Arts, we offer a minor in Scientific Illustration.

-Academically advanced students seeking higher levels of training can apply to the accelerated B.S./P.S.M. program, a 5 year program that enables students to earn the Bachelor of Science in Biology and a Professional Science Master's Degree in Biotechnology.
+Academically advanced students seeking higher levels of training can apply to the accelerated B.S./P.S.M. program, a 5-year program that enables students to earn a Bachelor of Science in Biology and a Professional Science Master's Degree in Biotechnology.
 We also have outstanding graduate programs that include a Master of Science in Biology (with Thesis or Professional Paper options), a Professional Science Master's degree in Biotechnology, and a Ph.D. in Molecular Biology.
 For more information on graduate offerings, please refer to the graduate catalog.

 Undergraduate Degrees Offered